-- Parental meeting with HoL and Head of Key Stage to reflect on behaviour and strategies for improvement. - Head of Key Stage report for 4 weeks (this may be extended, subject to review). - Whilst on report, the Head of Learning should use the following sanctions to address any poor behaviour: o After-school detention for up to 60 minutes o BSR referral for up to 3 days
+- Parental meeting with HoL and Head of Key Stage to reflect on behaviour and strategies for improvement. - Head of Key Stage report for 4 weeks (this may be extended, subject to review). - Whilst on report, the Head of Learning should use the following sanctions to address any poor behaviour: - o After-school rebuild session for up to 60 minutes - o RR referral for up to 3 days